 - The delayed diagnosis or misdiagnosis caused the cancer to worsen, decreased your chances of survival or required more serious treatment.

-Skilled Medical Negligence Lawyers at Lawlor, White & Murphey Fight for Clients Harmed by Delayed Cancer Diagnosis in South Florida
+Skilled Attorneys at Lawlor, White & Murphey Fight for Clients Harmed by Delayed Cancer Diagnosis in South Florida

 Advances in medical technology make it significantly more likely that you or your loved one will survive your cancer diagnosis, but early diagnosis remains key to a successful medical outcome.
 At Lawlor, White & Murphey, our team of lawyers are committed to holding medical professionals accountable to the fullest extent of the law when their failure to properly diagnosis cancer causes our clients undue pain and suffering.
 We will fight to obtain justice in your case by maximizing the amount of compensation to which you are entitled, which may include compensation for: